mlabs-haskell/cem-script/docs/goals_and_soa.md

 Such fuzzing can be automated as part of our testing framework.
 Moreover similar task of script usecase benchmarking can be covered by same automation.
-Such kind of benchmarking, either on list of scenerios or arbitraly generated inputs is essential for checking economics and performance regressions of DApp.
+Such kind of benchmarking, either on list of scenarios or arbitrary generated inputs is essential for checking economics and performance regressions of DApp.

 https://plutus.readthedocs.io/en/latest/reference/writing-scripts/common-weaknesses/index.html